How to help your child overcome shyness

 Video taken from the channel: Live On Purpose TV

 Help your child approach a group of peers and listen, allowing everyone some time to get used to one another.
 Teach them to find a break in.
-Encourage your child to talk about his fears, and try to empathize with his experience without dismissing his concerns.
+Provide the children with more opportunities.

 List of related literature: